Motion interpolation (computer graphics): Interpolation

 Suppose that for a desired motion, "walk," there exist two example motions that convey different moods (e.g., happy and sad).
 A happy walking motion may be characterized by a simulated figure's posture being upright and its gait being energetic and fast-paced.
 A sad walking motion may be characterized by a slouched posture and a slow gait.

 To interpolate these motions, they must be in canonical form.
 This means that their times must be made generic so that significant structural events occur simultaneously.
 To elaborate, the two example walking motions may vary in time, as the happy walk is described as fast-paced and the sad walk is described as slow.
 However, scaling their lengths of time to be equivalent is not sufficient for interpolation.
 This is because the slow walking motion is not simply an elongation of the happy walking motion.
 These motions must have their walk cycle key frames aligned, so that at a given generic time, both motions make a forward point contact.

 For a neutral walking motion that is neither (or equally) happy or sad, the corresponding degrees of freedom for the existing motions are used for interpolation.
 As a result, a tuple of degrees of freedom is created for a simulated figure walking a neutral walking motion at a generic time.

 Alternatively, if the mood of the simulated figure were to change in real time from happy to sad, the interpolation would be more influenced by the happy walking motion at the start of the transition.
 Towards the end of the transition, the interpolation would be more influenced by the sad walking motion until the figure simply walks the sad walking motion.

 A transition between two types of motions (e.g., a walking motion and a running motion) involves the interpolation of velocities.
 This ensures a smooth transition.
-A transition between two types of motions requires either be a generic time frame where both types of motions share structural similarities, or a series of motions with transitional periods that eventually reach the desired type of motion.
+A transition between two types of motions requires either a generic time frame where both types of motions share structural similarities, or a series of motions with transitional periods that eventually reach the desired type of motion.